-Special lectures on Chemistry of Cookery, Bacteriology.
+Special lectures on Chemistry of Cookery, and on Bacteriology.

-Throughout the year Dietaries and Nutrition will be kept constantly in mind, the object being as much to study the scientific principles of foods as to prepare palatable viands.
+Throughout the year dietaries and nutrition will be kept constantly in mind, the object being as much to study the scientific principles of foods as to prepare palatable viands.

-Text-books: Mrs. Rorer's cook-book, blank books for chemistry notes.

-Average cost of material in cooking, \$6.50 a year.
+Books required: Mrs. Rorer's cook-book, blank books for chemistry notes.
+Average cost of material in cooking, \$3.00 a term.